fully-anonymized-submission/anonymous/README.md

 The script `reformulations.py` was used to create the prompt variations of the AATK-Instruct dataset for different models.
 In turn, `perplexity.py` was used to save the perplexity of each of those prompts with a given reference model to compute PE scores and ME scores.

+### CVSS score extraction

+The script `aggregate_cvss.py` was used to extract the CVSS scores and aggregate them.
+For the extraction, one first needs to download the raw JSON file from [here](https://nvd.nist.gov/vuln/data-feeds#divJson20Feeds).

 ### Python code extractor

 Finally, the file `python_extractor.py` is designed to parse Python code blocks from text files (model outputs).